COVID-19 updates for adult social care and health providers

 Test and trace

-For more information, including the full eligibility criteria, see Test and Trace Support Payment scheme: claiming financial support – GOV.UK.
+For more information of this scheme, including the full eligibility criteria, see Test and Trace Support Payment scheme: claiming financial support – GOV.UK.

-The self-isolation period for anyone with symptoms, or those who have come into close contact with someone who has tested positive, was changed from 14 to 10 days on 14 December 2020.
+The self-isolation period for anyone with symptoms, or those who have come into close contact with someone who has tested positive, is 10 days (since December 2020).

 119 Test and Trace contact centre